 The .gsf files (Geopak site file) stores the information of the different Geopak applications and is a kind of binary database.
-To create one, the following is done:
+To create one, do the following:

-Site moedeler> Project Wizzard> Create new project> Next> give name "terra san ignacio.gsf"> Next.
+Site moedeler> Project Wizzard> Create new project> Next> give it the name “san ignacio ground.gsf”> Next.

 Then the project bar appears, we choose:

 Site modeler> Project Wizzard> Open existing project> Browse.

 And we look for the newly created project and select Open.

 3. Storing objects in .gsf

 Now we require the .gsf to contain the map information, so we have to tell you what kind of objects it is.

 New Site model > we assign the name to the model "dtm san ignacio"> ok.

 In the panel that appears, we assign the name of the object, in this case "Dtm", We specify the characteristics of tolerance and type of objects, in this case as void.
 Could have been selected contours In case of having the contour lines, Break lines, boundaries, etc.